A lower bound on the number of edges in DP-critical graphs: Introduction

-Analogous to how Theorems~\ref{Ga2} and~\ref{theo:list_Brooks} imply lower bounds on $f(n, k)$ and $f_\ell(n, k)$, respectively, Theorem~\ref{thm:deg-choosable} yields that~\eqref{in3} holds also for $\fDP(n,k)$ when $n\geq k+2$.
-Note that the bound~\eqref{in3} does not hold for DP-coloring of general multigraphs: for example, multiple of cycles $C^k_n$ are $2k$-regular and DP $(2k+1)$-critical.
+Analogous to how Theorems~\ref{Ga2} and~\ref{theo:list_Brooks} imply lower bounds on $f(n, k)$ and $f_\ell(n, k)$, respectively, Theorem~\ref{thm:deg-choosable} yields that the lower bound in~\eqref{in3} holds also for $\fDP(n,k)$ when $n\geq k+2$.
+Note that the bound~\eqref{in3} does not hold for DP-coloring of general multigraphs: for example, multiples of cycles $k C_n$ are $2k$-regular and DP $(2k+1)$-critical.